tudelft3d/val3dity/README.md

 However we ask you check first whether your problem has already been solved by someone else.

-## If you use val3dity in a scientific context, please cite this article:
+## If you use val3dity in a scientific context, please cite these articles:

 Ledoux, Hugo (2019). val3dity: validation of 3D GIS primitives according to the international standards. *Open Geospatial Data, Software and Standards*, 3(1), 2018, pp.1 [[DOI](http://dx.doi.org/10.1186/s40965-018-0043-x)]